luisdiazhr/Quadrotor-Controller/readme.md

 # Introduction

 The goal of this project is to implement a controller for a 3D Quadrotor.
-As we plan to control, a reasonable approach is to start tuning the body rates controller since they are independently controlled.
-The lateral position control depends on the body rates.
+The state is determined by nine variables.
+From those variables, only four are independent which are the body rates and the altitude, controlled directly by the torques and collective thrust respectively.
+A reasonable approach is to start tuning the controllers for those and later focus on the other degrees of fredom.
+The validation of the controller

-## Body Rate Controller
+## Body Rates Controller
-In this step the focus is on implementing a function to control the body rates p, q, r of the quad.
-A small rotation speed is aplied on the roll axis of simulated quad.
-The purpose is to estabilize the quad attitude by keeping the roll angle to zero.
-This is done by experimenting with the gain KpPQR.
+When implementing a controller for the quad body rates, the goal is to demonstrate that the quad rotation rate can be estabilized to zero under the effect of any rotational speed.
+In this case, a small rotational speed is applied to the the roll axis.
+This is done by tuning the gain KpPQR.
+As a result, the quad rates are kept to zero.

-## Roll/Pitch Controller
+### Roll/Pitch Controller
+Then, the next step is to control the vehicle angle.
+This is done by tuning the parameter kpBank.

 ## Lateral Position Controller

+## Non-idealities and robustness